salesforce/lwc/docs/proposals/0103-wire-adapters.md

 ### Advantages

 - The wire adapter has control of the types of data and error it emits.
-- The wire adapter has control over how it emits read-only values, enabling optimizes specific to the adapter.
+- The wire adapter has control over how it emits read-only values, enabling optimizations specific to the adapter.
 - `targetSetter` unifies emitting values to wired properties or wired methods.
 The wire adapter need not handle this.
 - Symmetry of using `@wire` and requesting a refresh creates an easy-to-use API.
 - Caching behavior remains in control of and private to the wire adapter.